Killer Klowns from Outer Space: Planned sequels

 The Chiodo brothers planned to release a "requel" (a portmanteau of remake and sequel), titled Return of the Killer Klowns from Outer Space in 3D, in 2012.
 Stephen Chiodo was to direct the movie, and his brother Charles would be a production designer.
 Grant Cramer, who starred in the original film as Mike Tobacco, stated that his character would return.
 According to Cramer, Tobacco now would be a town drunk, whose ramblings about the Klowns are dismissed.
 When the Klowns come back, Tobacco, who has been preparing for their return, teams up with two young street performers to fight them.
-Cramer also said that there might be multiple sequels, each centered around a character from the original movie.
+Cramer also said that there might be multiple sequels, each revolving around a character from the original movie.

 It was reported later that the release date had been delayed, but, according to the Facebook page for the film, it was "officially in post-production."
 A page on a website for the original movie promised that the follow-up film (referred to as a sequel, rather than a "requel") would be released in 2013.

 In 2016 interviews, Stephen Chiodo stated that efforts to make further Killer Klowns productions had shifted, from planning one or more theatrical releases, to focus on television.
 He explained the concept of "a trilogy in four parts, with the original film being the first," adding, "We've got it all written out."
 However, he also ambiguously referred to the same plans as "a long arch series for cable" and "a long-ranging series".

 On October 22, 2018, it was announced that the Syfy channel was in talks to license the rights to make one or more sequels to Killer Klowns from Outer Space, as well as additional movies in the Critters franchise.

+Remake

+In April 2025, it was announced that a remake is in the works at Amazon MGM Studios.
+Ryan Gosling is set to produce.